WeinholdL/MetaC/README.md

 MetaC

+These files implement the simulation study of the manuscript entitled "Accounting for Time Dependency in Meta-Analyses of Concordance Probability Estimates" by Matthias Schmid, Tim Friede, Nadja Klein and Leonie Weinhold.
 Comparison of meta-analysis and -regression methods for C-indices of studies with varying follow-up times.

 This folder contains R-Code to